 OCD might be difficult to prevent but here are some ways to cope with it:

 ⦁ Practicing relaxation techniques to overcome anxiety helps.

 ⦁ To overcome the unnecessary fears, expose yourself to things little by little that cause anxiety to overcome it.

 ⦁ Learn to accept changes.

 ⦁ Eating healthy food maintains the feeling of satisfaction and good levels of Hemoglobin which help to control anxiety.

-⦁ Psychological therapy: It helps you face your fears and obsessive thoughts without putting them right with compulsions.
+It helps you face your fears and obsessive thoughts without pairing them with compulsive behaviors.
 Two main types of psychological therapy for OCD are cognitive-behavioral therapy (CBT) and exposure and response prevention (ERP) therapy.

-⦁ Medication: Antidepressants are often the first medications to treat anxiety related to OCD.
+Antidepressants are often the first medication prescribed to treat anxiety-related to OCD.
 Your doctor may prescribe clomipramine (Anafranil), fluvoxamine (Luvox) and fluoxetine (Prozac) etc.